OPT Hospitality Jobs

 Ask about H-1B sponsorship timelines during the offer stage

-If your goal is long-term U.S. employment, raise H-1B sponsorship before accepting an offer, not after.
+If your goal is long-term U.S. employment, raise H-1B visa sponsorship before accepting an offer, not after.
 Some hospitality employers sponsor selectively for corporate or management roles but not for property-level positions, so knowing this early saves you time.

 Document how your role connects to your degree field